PBeninga/GlobalWarming/README.md

 ##  Git
 This is the process you should follow when you make a change

-git pull //pulls code from github
+ffgit pull //pulls code from github

 git checkout -b featureName // makes a new branch and will appened any changes you make onto it